 Fishing Port Fairy

 Port Fairy is one of the busiest ports in all of Victoria.
-Make no mistake Port Fairy is the destination to target Tuna, you can also target Kingfish, Mako Shark, Thresher Shark, School Shark, Bronze Whaler sharks, Whiting, Flathead, Snapper, Salmon, Mulloway.
+Make no mistake, Port Fairy is the destination to target Tuna, you can also target Kingfish, Mako Shark, Thresher Shark, School Shark, Bronze Whaler sharks, Whiting, Flathead, Snapper, Salmon, and Mulloway.
 The offshore fishing at Port Fairy is getting better every year.
-Anglers from far and wide come to Port Fairy to land a barrel bluefin tuna which migrate here in winter annually.
-Seeing some impressive Tuna caught up to 150kg trolling skirts or hard body minnows.
-Another fun way to target Tuna in recent years is flicking stick bait and surface poppers using spin gear such as a 6000 reel spooled with 50lb braid.
+Anglers from far and wide come to Port Fairy to land a barrel bluefin tuna, which migrate here annually in winter.
+We’ve seen some impressive Tuna caught up to 150kg while trolling skirts or hard body minnows.
+Another fun way to target Tuna in recent years is by using stick bait and surface poppers with spin gear, such as a 6000 reel spooled with 50lb braid.
 The productive Tuna grounds around 50m deep are also home to large gummy sharks, Mako sharks and snapper.
 Here you should target them with baits such as squid, pilchard and mackerel on a snell or paternoster rig.

-This form of fishing isn’t for everyone and you need to be honest with yourself before venturing out into open seas like Portland to understand if you suffer from seasickness or motion sickness.
+This form of fishing isn’t for everyone, so it’s essential to be honest with yourself before venturing out into open seas like Portland to determine if you suffer from seasickness or motion sickness.
 Targeting Tuna means venturing out into open seas and trolling for many hours in deep waters with large swells.
-Swells that are very different from sheltered systems such as Port Phillip Bay.
-Safety when fishing these areas is paramount and not to be taken lightly take all the necessary safety precautions before venturing out.
-Winter is the best time of year to chase Tuna as that’s when there active. this is often the time of year when you will see the range of charters and traffic in full swing.
-Bird activity is often a great indication of a hungry pack of Tuna which are surfacing and on the bite.
+Swells that are very different from sheltered system,s such as Port Phillip Bay.
+Safety when fishing these areas is paramount and not to be taken lightly.
+Take all the necessary safety precautions before venturing out.
+Winter is the best time of year to chase Tuna, as that’s when they’re active.
+This is often the time of year when you will see the range of charters and traffic in full swing.
+Bird activity is often a great indication of a hungry pack of Tuna that are surfacing and on the bite.

 At Port Fairy, you can catch